 For the cold engine to warm up quickly, it is fitted with a thermostat.
 When cold the thermostat restricts the flow of coolant to prevents it from entering the radiator.
 Once the engine is up to temperature the thermostat opens and the coolant flows around the whole system.
 The thermostat, and clutch or electrically controlled cooling fan work in conjunction to keep the water at the optimum temperature.
 This is why, once your car warms up, the temperature gauge should remain relatively static.

-If the temperature gauge isn't moving much from the lowest reading, or the car runs poorly for more than a few minutes on a cold day, the cooling system may not be working properly.
+If the temperature gauge isn't moving much from the lowest reading, or the car runs poorly on a cold day, the cooling system may not be working properly.
 There are a few potential culprits for why your car engine coolant may not be heating up:

 - Coolant Level - The first thing to check is the coolant level!
 If the coolant is low, there may be air in the system, which will lead to localized hot and cold spots.
 Typically the gauge needs to be in the coolant to read properly.

 - Air Lock - If you have had a coolant leak, or have recently drained and filled the system, then you may have air lock.
 When this happens an air bubble gets trapped in the system preventing the engine coolant from circulating correctly.